-You can try to negotiate practical ways your child can earn back your trust – for example, by showing you that he can be responsible for certain tasks over a period of time.
-Letting your child know that you still love him even though you’re disappointed in his behaviour will help him bounce back and learn from his mistakes.
+You can try to negotiate practical ways your child can earn back your trust – for example, by showing you that she can be responsible for certain tasks over a period of time.
+Letting your child know that you still love her even though you’re disappointed in her behaviour will help her bounce back and learn from her mistakes.

 Benefits of monitoring

 Monitoring your child is worth the effort.
-Research consistently shows that teenagers whose parents monitor them well:
+Teenagers whose parents monitor them well:

 - engage less often in underage drinking or drug-taking